Idowuilekura/dockgispy/user/README.md

 Dockgispy can also be run with the above methods, given that it is a docker image.
 Both methods will be demonstrated below:
     #### 1. Pulling the image before running the image as a container
-   Pulling the image before running the image as a container.
-You can either pull the image with a tag which pulls the largest image tag by default, or you can pull with a tag.
+   Pulling the image before running it as a container.
+You can either pull the image with a tag, which pulls the largest image tag by default, or you can pull with a tag.
         - Pulling without a tag: This pulls the largest image tag by default.
 The command to pull the image without a tag is shown below

             ```sh